In this article, you will learn:

 If you are an Approver, you must navigate to the specific app that you need to review and then select the “Versions” tab.
 Then, click the icon in the “Approvals” column to either Accept or Reject the new version.

 Alternatively, you will receive an email when a new version of an app is published that requires your approval.
-The link in the email will lead you to the App Builder, where you can approve changes using the pill at the top of the screen.
+The link in the email will lead you to the App Editor, where you can approve changes using the pill at the top of the screen.

 Then, you will be able to see the description of the new version and any history of approvals.
 Select “Accept” or “Reject” after you have reviewed the version.